MarcObvious/chat_ecv_api/README.md

 2. Run `npm install`
 3. Create config/settings.js from the template config/settings.dist.js as you like
 3. Run `node server.js` in order to start the api
-4. Run `node tasks\populateTwitter.js` in order to start populating your mongo database with
+4. Run `node tasks\populateTwitter.js` in order to start populating your mongo database with Twitter trends and tweets

 ## Originaly forked from
 -`https://github.com/krainet/KRNodeFramework`